V&A, London | 28.09.2018

 One figure on the ground, head facing down, arm reaching out, their neck and spine gently twisting.
 The other looms above – soft and precise as a shadow – to take a photo on their phone.
 Both are dressed in immaculate Adidas tracksuits, black with the signature three bold white stripes.

 A text on the wall that describes the project’s interjection into the Instagram’s hashtag ‘#lads’.
 But rather than its activity in this digital space, I’m much more interested in the live role of the camera here.
 It’s a performance in a busy art night, in which everyone obsessively documents everything through their camera-phone.
 But the performers get there first, by continually taking these (self-?)portraits of their double.
-It’s refreshing to see a choreographer taking ownership of the role and economy of the incredible image production that forms part of the economy, spectatorship and participation of these events.
+It’s refreshing to see a choreographer taking ownership of the incredible image production that forms part of the economy, spectatorship and participation of these events.

 I shift position: looking straight on, from higher up on the stairs, and then kneeling close to the Lads.
 Slow-controlled-moving-quoting-statuesque-posing is kind of a cliché, but here I’m entranced by the precision and skill of these turns, reaches, slouches, grasps, pulls and folds.
 He puts down the phone and twins the other lying on the ground; and then suddenly a third strides in.
 He neatly adds his shoes to the identical pairs at the side, takes a couple of photos, and then deftly folds into the work as one of the others departs.